 The fix

-Before signing a lease on additional space, run the numbers on your current facility.
+Before you sign a lease on additional space, run the numbers on your current facility.
 Use the Warehouse Space Calculator to model your current pallet count against your ceiling height and aisle configuration.
-Most operations that think they're out of space are actually at 60 to 70 percent of theoretical capacity in their existing footprint — they've just filled the easy-to-access positions and the remaining capacity requires a layout change to reach.
+Most operations that think they're out of space are actually sitting at 60 to 70 percent of theoretical capacity in their existing footprint.
+They've filled the easy-to-access positions and the remaining capacity just requires a layout change to reach.

-The decision to add space versus reconfigure existing space is one of the highest-stakes calls in warehouse management.
+The decision to add space versus reconfigure existing space is one of the highest-stakes calls in warehouse management, and we've watched clients get burned on both sides of it.
 Adding space you don't need costs $8 to $15 per square foot per year in rent and utilities.
-Reconfiguring to use existing space typically costs less than one month of additional rent — and it solves the layout problem rather than delaying it.
+Reconfiguring to use existing space typically costs less than one month of additional rent, and it solves the layout problem instead of postponing it.

 Your Labor Cost Per Order Keeps Rising

-Labor cost per order — total labor spend divided by total orders shipped — should stay flat or decline as volume grows.
+Labor cost per order (total labor spend divided by total orders shipped) should stay flat or decline as volume grows.
 Fixed costs spread across more throughput.
-If your labor cost per order is trending up quarter over quarter, something in your operation is getting less efficient as it scales, which is the opposite of what should happen.
+If yours is trending up quarter over quarter, something in your operation is getting less efficient as it scales (the opposite of what should happen).

 What's causing it

-Rising labor cost per order is almost always a throughput problem, not a wage problem.
-Adding staff is the instinctive response when order volume grows — but if the process is inefficient, more staff amplifies the inefficiency rather than solving it.
-The specific culprits:
+We've yet to see a rising labor cost per order that turned out to be a wage problem.
+It's almost always throughput.
+Adding staff is the instinctive response when order volume grows, but if the process is inefficient, more staff amplifies the inefficiency instead of solving it.
+The specific culprits we look for:

 If pickers spend 40 percent of their time searching, waiting for equipment, or re-handling mis-put product, adding another picker adds 40 percent wasted time to the payroll.
 The inefficiency comes with the new hire.